 Canada’s Oceans: What They Do for Us—and What We Should Do for Them

 Let’s start with a fact you may not know: Canada boasts a longer coastline than any country on Earth.
-And yet, for many Canadians it can be easy to forget that we live in an ocean nation.
+And yet, for many Canadians, it can be easy to forget that we live in an ocean nation.

 More than 80 percent of us reside hundreds—if not thousands—of kilometres inland.
 Save for the odd vacation, glimpses in the news, or a Planet Earth binge, we may rarely (if ever) lay eyes on our country’s breathtaking coasts.

 To start, ocean-dwelling organisms like phytoplankton help supply more than half of the Earth’s oxygen.
 Whether you live in land-locked Saskatoon, the Greater Toronto Area, or Vancouver Island, you can thank the ocean for the air you breathe.
-The ocean also regulates the Earth’s climate by sequestering carbon, provides a critically important source of food for coastal communities, and is home to hundreds of thousands of species in a myriad of incredible ecosystems.
+The ocean regulates the Earth’s climate by sequestering carbon, it provides a critically important source of food for coastal communities and is home to hundreds of thousands of species in a myriad of incredible ecosystems.

 Coastlines are nutrient-rich and support the growth of distinctive ecosystems like dense seagrass meadows—critical natural infrastructure that can protect our homes from erosion, flooding, and the impact of storms and natural disasters.

-Not only do we depend on oceans to survive, we need them to thrive.
+Not only do we depend on oceans to survive, but we also need them to thrive.
 Billions of people worldwide rely on marine industries to sustain their financial well-being.
 Here at home, an estimated 300,000 Canadians work in “the Blue Economy,” with jobs that are either directly or indirectly linked to the ocean, contributing more than $26 billion to our country’s economy each year.

 What can we do to protect Canada and the world’s oceans?

-While the COVID-19 pandemic binds our global community in this moment, so too does the ocean.
 The Canadian government must keep ocean health central as they chart our country’s economic and social recovery plan.
 We need to stimulate an economy that supports sustainable jobs through the protection and restoration of abundant and healthy oceans.
 This can be achieved through initiatives such as putting people back to work restoring coastal ecosystems, shoreline clean-up, and supporting cleaner technology and innovations in the fishing industry.

 Much progress has already been made.
 Canada has surpassed its 2020 target of protecting 10 percent of its ocean territory.
 We must continue to lead commitments to protect 25 percent of land and oceans by 2025, and 30 percent by 2030.
 It’s not too late—experts say we could restore the ocean to abundance by 2050 if the global community takes action this year.
 Considering all the ocean offers to us, it’s the least we can do.